19hours/sg-statutes/Acts/Defence Science and Technology Agency Act.md

 Filling of vacancies

-9\.
+9\\.
 If a director dies, resigns or has his appointment revoked or otherwise vacates his office before the expiry of the term for which he has been appointed, the Minister may appoint a person to fill the vacancy for the residue of the term for which the vacating director was appointed.

 Disqualification from directorship

-10. No person shall be appointed or shall continue to hold office as a director if he —
+10\.
+No person shall be appointed or shall continue to hold office as a director if he —

-(a) is of unsound mind;
+(a) is mentally disordered and incapable of managing himself or his affairs;

+[21/2008 wef 01/03/2010]

 (b) is an undischarged bankrupt or has made any arrangement or composition with his creditors;